 The trace with tissue or other tracing paper BOTH top and bottom pieces, meeting at where you drew the line.
 Add a seam allowance to both top lace and bottom shirt pattern pieces.

-You will sew the lace top yoke to the shirt bottom before continuing on with sewing up the shirt.
+Once you have the lace on, then continue as normal for the shirt.
 If you need help sewing the rest of the shirt you can see the pattern tutorial here.

-If your lace yoke meets by the neckline like mine you will have to trim after you sew the two pieces together before you add the neckband.
+If your lace yoke meets by the neckline like mine you will might have to trim the neckline after you sew the two pieces together before you add the neckband.

 You can add lace cuffs as well..